FrankVeenstra/EvolvingModularRobots_Unity/README.md

 ## Overview

-Evolving Modular Robots (EMR) is a package that can be used for evolving modular robots in the Unity gaming engine.
-It uses the ML-Agent's toolkit for creating and evaluating robots in Unity.
-The current project only supports evolving tree-based (chain-based) robots, meaning that robot components have a hierarchical dependency.
+Evolving Modular Robots (EMR) is a package that can be used for evolving modular robots in the Unity game engine.
+It uses the [ML-Agent's](https://github.com/Unity-Technologies/ml-agents) toolkit for creating and evaluating robots in Unity.
+The current project supports evolving tree-based (chain-based) robots, meaning that robot components have a hierarchical dependency.

 This package comes with three examples: (1) a modular robot approach (2) evolving virtual creatures that are like Karl Sim's seminal work on Evolving Virtual Creatures, and (3) a paleobot robot that resembles a trilobite.
 Robots are created by interpreting a `blueprint` (or `genome`).
 The python package of this project produces these blueprints.
-These blueprints are sent to Unity over a []`side-channel` and interpreted into robots (ml agents) in Unity.
-To construct a robot in Unity, the graphs sent to Unity need to contain information of the type of module that should be constructed.
-One can change and incorporate new modules easilty using the `robot_module` helper scripts.
+These blueprints are sent to Unity over a [`side-channel`](https://docs.unity3d.com/Packages/com.unity.ml-agents@1.0/api/Unity.MLAgents.SideChannels.SideChannel.html) and interpreted into robots in Unity.
+To construct a robot in Unity, the graphs sent to Unity need to contain information of the type of modules that should be constructed.
+If you would like to use different modules, you will need to open the Unity Package in the editor.
 The three robot examples in the project can be used as test robots and serve as illustrative examples of how users can co-optimize the body and brain of robots with Unity using evolutionary algorithms.

-The purpose of this package is to have a testbed for analyzing graph-based agents can be evolved in simulation environments.
-Here are some projects evaluating the effect of [compliance](https://direct.mit.edu/isal/proceedings/isal2023/35/76/116931), [encodings](link), [morphological protection(will be published soon](link) and [decentralized control schemes](https://direct.mit.edu/isal/proceedings/isal2022/34/49/112308) on evolving modular robots.
+The purpose of this project is to have a testbed for analyzing graph-based agents can be evolved in simulation environments.
+Here are some projects evaluating the effect of [compliance](https://direct.mit.edu/isal/proceedings/isal2023/35/76/116931), [encodings](link) and [decentralized control schemes](https://direct.mit.edu/isal/proceedings/isal2022/34/49/112308) on evolving modular robots.

 # Content